© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows at Moorland Gate is a scheduled monument protected by Historic England under reference 1015155.
 View the official record →

-Two bowl barrows at Moorland Gate is a Neolithic or Bronze Age funerary monument located on Moorland Gate in Devon.
+Two bowl barrows at Moorland Gate is a Neolithic or Bronze Age funerary monument located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015155.

 Two bowl barrows at Moorland Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015155.